Comtan® (entacapone) is available as tablets containing 200 mg entacapone.

-Entacapone is an inhibitor of catechol-O-methyltransferase (COMT), used in the treatment of Parkinson's Disease as an adjunct to levodopa/carbidopa therapy.
+Entacapone is an inhibitor of catechol-O-methyltransferase (COMT), used in the treatment of Parkinson's disease as an adjunct to levodopa and carbidopa therapy.
 It is a nitrocatechol-structured compound with a relative molecular mass of 305.29.
 The chemical name of entacapone is (E)-2-cyano-3-(3,4-dihydroxy-5-nitrophenyl)-N,N-diethyl-2-propenamide.
 Its empirical formula is C14H15N3O5 and its structural formula is:

 Comtan - Clinical Pharmacology

 Entacapone is a selective and reversible inhibitor of COMT.

 In mammals, COMT is distributed throughout various organs with the highest activities in the liver and kidney.
 COMT also occurs in the heart, lung, smooth and skeletal muscles, intestinal tract, reproductive organs, various glands, adipose tissue, skin, blood cells, and neuronal tissues, especially in glial cells.
 COMT catalyzes the transfer of the methyl group of S-adenosyl-L-methionine to the phenolic group of substrates that contain a catechol structure.
 Physiological substrates of COMT include dopa, catecholamines (dopamine, norepinephrine, and epinephrine) and their hydroxylated metabolites.
 The function of COMT is the elimination of biologically active catechols and some other hydroxylated metabolites.
 In the presence of a decarboxylase inhibitor, COMT becomes the major metabolizing enzyme for levodopa, catalyzing the metabolism to 3-methoxy-4-hydroxy-L-phenylalanine (3-OMD) in the brain and periphery.